MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Everyone sees what you appear to be, few experience what you really are.
+> Peace is letting it be.
+Letting life flow, letting emotions flow through you.
-> -- Niccolo Machiavelli
+> -- Kamal Ravikant